dhmunro/dudley/README.md

 containing zero or more anonymous variable declarations in its body.
-Unlike a data variable, you can "reopen" a list variable by repeating the list declaration sequence with the same var name at any later point in the Dudley layout to append more items (variable declarations) to the list.
+Unlike a data variable, you can "reopen" a list variable by repeating the list declaration sequence with the same var name at any later point in the Dudley layout to append more items (anonymous variable declarations) to the list.
 You can also add anonymous group declarations as elements of a list variable, but first we show how to define a named group variable (essentially a python dict):